Cheap Places to Visit in Uganda (Budget-Friendly Destinations)

 Originally built on 7 hills, Kampala city is a vibrant city with a population of about 5 million people in the day and 2 million at night.
 The capital is the largest of the urban centers in Uganda with lots of features that explain the history, traditions, and cultures of the people of Uganda.
 Here are the best places to visit in Kampala;

 Namugongo martyr’s shrine is a place that commemorates the twenty-two Ugandan Christians that were burnt alive by the then King of Buganda the late Kabaka Mwanga for not denouncing Christianity.

 Basilica of the Uganda Martyrs, Namugongo is a Roman Catholic minor basilica dedicated to the Ugandan Martyrs.
 It is built close to the spot where Saint Charles Lwanga and Saint Kizito were burned to death in 1886 on the orders of Kabaka Mwanga.

 If you are interested in knowing about the Uganda Martyrs and how they were canonized then visiting the Namugongo Shrine is a good option.
 Here you will find details of each of the 22 saints including those that were killed from outside the now Martyrs Shrine.

 Makerere University is the oldest and biggest university in Uganda first established as a technical school in 1922.
-Visiting the institution is a perfect way of having an insight on education in Uganda.
-You visit the Makerere University gallery for lots of art work and history of the University.
+Visiting the institution is a perfect way to having insight into education in Uganda.
+You visit the Makerere University gallery for lots of artwork and the history of the University.